ChefAustin/ChefAustin.github.io/_posts/2018-03-26-deprecation-notifier-part-two-expanding-functionality.md

 ---

 A few months ago I found myself hacking away at Google's [Deprecation Notifier source code](https://github.com/google/macops/tree/master/deprecation_notifier) in hopes of finding a way to close an [open issue](https://github.com/google/macops/issues/67) relating to version comparison<sup>[1](#Footnotes)</sup>.
 More specifically, Deprecation Notifier would only allow an admin to utilize the tool for major updates (e.g. 10.12 to 10.13), but didn't have the logic inherent to perform comparisons between minor versions (e.g. 10.13.2 to 10.13.3).
-Seemed straight-forward enough, so I brought out the shovel and began to dig...
+Seemed straightforward enough, so I brought out the shovel and began to dig...

 Before we get into the weeds, let's understand what Deprecation Notifier is, what it does, and what it doesn't do.
 From the [horse's mouth...](https://github.com/google/macops/blob/master/deprecation_notifier/README.md)